Subscribe for Real-World Readiness

 10. Don’t Go Alone

 It is always safer, though, to have someone to accompany you.
-During an emergency, you can ask help quick.
+During an emergency, you can ask for help quickly.

 If you prefer doing it solo, leave a detailed trip plan or message at home.
 This way, your loved ones will know where you’re going.